Vanditg/Description-Based-Person-Identification/README.md

   organization={IEEE}
 }
 ```
-This code was initially tested on an Ubuntu 16.04 system using Tensorflow 1.12.
+This code was initially tested on an Ubuntu 16.04 system using Keras 2.0.8 with Tensorflow 1.12 backend.

 ![Alt Text](https://github.com/Vanditg/Description-Based-Person-Identification/blob/master/readme_images/Person_Retrieval.jpeg)